BrunoFischerGermany/FED-ForensicEmailDownloader/README.md

 - email addresses with german umlauts like ä,ö,ü in the domain are not accepted
 - no 2FA

+## Create an own exe
+´ pyinstaller.exe --onefile .\ForensicEmailDownloader.py --name "ForensicEmailDownloader" --icon .\favicon.ico ´

+## Malware Alert
+I know this, but its a false positive for my releases.
+Feel free to create your own exe. see above.

 ## Future
 - tidy up the code
 - extract date from email and set it to eml file (Creation, modification and access timestamps)